nextcloud/documentation/developer_manual/tutorial.rst

   );
   ?>

 The first argument is the name of your route.
-This is used to get the URL of the route.
+This is used as an identifier to get the URL of the route.
 This is a nice way to generate the URL in your templates or JavaScript for certain links since it does not force you to hardcode your URLs.
 To use it in templates, use:

 .. code-block:: php